-Risk management can be described as a set of practices and processes that allow the company’s controllers and those responsible for their projects to identify failures and risks to which projects and the business itself are subject.
-This makes room for solutions to problems to be identified quickly.
+Risk management can be described as a set of practices and processes that allow the company’s controllers and those responsible for their projects to identify risks to which the projects and the business are predisposed to.
+This allows for solutions to problems to be identified quickly.

-Taking into account the characteristics of risk management, it is easy to realize that it is fundamental because it has the potential to prevent companies, which practice it properly, from suffering from losses of resources such as time and capital.
-What makes it indispensable in an intelligent management model!
+Taking into account the purpose of risk management, it is easy to realize that it is a fundamental practice because it has the potential to prevent companies, who execute it properly, from suffering loss of resources such as time and capital.
+This makes it an indispensable tactic in an intelligent management model!

 Now that you know what risk management is, and understand why it’s so important, continue reading and find out how to implement it in your company!